-It will be the responsibility of the investors to meet the advance tax obligation instalments payable on the due dates prescribed under the ITA.
-Taxability of income arising on transfer of Market linked debenture and units of the Specified Mutual Fund
+1.2 Taxability of income arising on transfer of Market linked debenture and units of the Specified Mutual Fund

 The Finance Act, 2023 inserted a new section 50AA in the ITA.
 Per the said section, the capital gains on transfer/redemption/maturity of units of Specified Mutual Funds acquired on or after 1 April 2023 or a Market Linked Debenture shall be deemed to be short-term capital gains (irrespective of the period of holding).